Skip Navigation

 Share

-About Nederlands Volksbuurtmuseum
+About Volksbuurtmuseum

 Everyone knows a working-class neighborhood somewhere in the immediate vicinity.
 What exactly is a working-class neighborhood?
 People often do not think positively and associate the working-class neighborhood with antisocial behaviour, crime and quarrels.
 People often don't know that there is another side to it.
 In the presentations of the Volksbuurtmuseum you can discover whether the prejudices and opinions are justified.